Bill Cash

-Cash was the founder of the Maastricht Referendum Campaign in the early 1990s, and is now the elected Chair of the House of Commons' European Scrutiny Committee.
+Cash was the founder of the Maastricht Referendum Campaign in the early 1990s, and was the elected Chair of the House of Commons' European Scrutiny Committee.
 He has also served as a vice-president of the Eurosceptic pressure group Conservatives for Britain, and to this day is one of the strongest critics of the European Union from the Conservative Party.
+In June 2023, he announced his intention to stand down at the 2024 general election.

-He was appointed a Knight Bachelor in the 2014 Birthday Honours for political services.
+Cash was appointed a Knight Bachelor in the 2014 Birthday Honours for political services.
+He was appointed to the Order of the Companions of Honour in Boris Johnson's resignation honours.

 Education

 Cash was born in Finsbury, London, to a political family, which included seven Liberal Members of Parliament, including John Bright.

-Cash grew up in Sheffield and was educated at Stonyhurst College in Lancashire before attending Lincoln College, Oxford, where he took an MA in History.
+Cash grew up in Sheffield and was privately educated at Stonyhurst College in Lancashire before attending Lincoln College, Oxford, from where he graduated with a BA in History.
 He qualified as a solicitor in 1967, and since 1979 has practised as a solicitor on his own account (i.e. he is neither employed by a law firm nor is he a member of a partnership).

 Family

 Cash married Bridget Mary (née Lee) at Wardour Castle Chapel in Wiltshire on 16 October 1965, and they have two sons and a daughter.
 His son is the journalist William Cash.

 Along with his wife, Bill Cash restored the now Grade I Upton Cressett Hall in the 1970s.
 The Hall was subsequently voted the 'Best Hidden Gem' heritage destination in the UK at the 2011 Hudson's Heritage awards.

-He is a distant cousin of country music singer Johnny Cash.
+He is a distant cousin of the American country musician and singer Johnny Cash.

 Parliament

 Cash entered Parliament in 1984, when he was elected as MP for Stafford at a by-election in May following the death of Sir Hugh Fraser.
-Since the 1997 election he has been MP for Stone, Staffordshire.
+From the 1997 election until he retired from parliament at the 2024 general election he was MP for Stone, Staffordshire.
 Stone was a then newly (re-)created constituency, the previous version of which (with slightly different boundaries) had been abolished in 1950.

-He has been chairman of various parliamentary committees.
-He was elected unopposed as Chairman of the European Scrutiny Committee on 8 September 2010, and has been a member of the Select Committee on European Legislation since 1985.
+He was chairman of various parliamentary committees.
+He was elected unopposed as Chairman of the European Scrutiny Committee on 8 September 2010, and was a member of the Select Committee on European Legislation after 1985.
 Cash was elected chairman of the Conservative Backbench Committee on European Affairs (1989–91).

+In June 2023, he was one of six Conservative MPs to vote against censuring Boris Johnson following the Commons Privileges Committee investigation.
+(By contrast, 354 MPs voted to approve the Committee's report).